Nnachevvv/StudentsCoursesManager/README.md

 # StudentCoursesManager
-## Project for the High Quality Code course at FMI
+## Project for the High Quality Code course in FMI

 - **Students** have a `name`, `age` , ' city' and a collection of `courses`.
 - **Administrator** have a `name`, `age` , ' city' and can create/remove `courses`.